 If you are seeking a beautiful medium to large sized maple tree, look no further than the Norway maple.
-This lovely plant is native to Europe and western Asia, and has become naturalized in some areas of North America.
+This lovely plant is native to Europe and western Asia and has become naturalized in some areas of North America.
 In some regions, growing a Norway maple tree can be a problem where it self-seeds and displaces other native vegetation.
 With good care and careful management, however, this tree can be a good shade or standalone specimen.
 Learn how to grow Norway maple trees and enjoy their ornamental classic look and ease of care.

 Norway Maple Tree Info

 Maple trees are classics of the landscape genre.
 Norway maple (Acer platanoides) has made its own place in the culture and is a common shade tree that resembles sugar maples.
 The plant has several seasons of interest and retains a compact crown and dense growth.
-Norway maple has high tolerance to pollution and is adaptable to many soils including clay, sand or acidic conditions.
+Norway maple has a high tolerance to pollution and is adaptable to many soils including clay, sand, or acidic conditions.
 This elegant tree is a useful addition to the landscape, provided some care is taken to minimize seedlings, which are rampant the following season.

 How to Grow Norway Maple Trees